Corynocarpus laevigatus: Taxonomy

 Corynocarpus laevigatus was first described by the German naturalists Johann Reinhold Forster and Georg Forster in 1776.
 Despite this, their description was incomplete, and the figures of the flowers were inaccurate.
 The species was first described from specimens collected by Johann Reinhold Forster and Georg Forster on the second voyage of James Cook.
-Sir Joseph Banks and Daniel Solander, who were the botanists on the first voyage of James Cook, also brought specimens of C. laevigatus to England, where they described and recorded it under the name Merretia lucida, although their work was never formally published.
+Joseph Banks and Daniel Solander, who were the botanists on the first voyage of James Cook, brought specimens of C. laevigatus to England, where they described and recorded it under the name Merretia lucida, although their work was never formally published.

-Corynocarpus laevigatus is a medium-sized evergreen tree endemic to New Zealand, unlikely to be mistaken for any other native, foreign, or naturalised tree.
-C. laevigatus can be readily identified by its orange drupes and its leathery leaves.
-C. laevigatus is the only member of the family Corynocarpaceae found in New Zealand.
+Corynocarpus laevigatus is the only member of the family Corynocarpaceae found in New Zealand.
 The four other species in the genus grow across the Pacific Islands and Australia, including: (C. similis) in Vanuatu, (C. cribbianus) in the Solomon Islands, North Queensland and Vanuatu; (C. dissimilis) in New Caledonia; and (C. rupestris) in the Australian states of New South Wales and Queensland.

 The Corynocarpus genus may have originated from a Paleotropical centre, then separated into two radiations into colder climates.
-In its first separation, C. cribbianus and C. rupestris were found in Australia through New Guinea, while in the second separation, C. dissimilis, C. similis, and C. laevigatus were found in New Caledonia, which led to New Zealand.
+In the first separation, C. cribbianus and C. rupestris were found in Australia through New Guinea, while in the second separation, C. dissimilis, C. similis, and C. laevigatus were found in New Caledonia, which led to New Zealand.
 Fossilised kernels from the genus Corynocarpus, from the early Miocene era, were found at Landslip Hill in the Southland Region.
 This discovery indicates that the genus has a long history in New Zealand.
 It is possible that the Corynocarpus genus spread from New Caledonia to New Zealand via land connections that existed in the mid-Tertiary era.

 Etymology

-The etymology (word origin) of the genus Corynocarpus derives from the Greek koryne, meaning 'club', and carpus, meaning 'fruit', translating in English to 'club fruit'.
+The etymology (word origin) of the genus name Corynocarpus derives from the Greek koryne, meaning 'club', and carpus, meaning 'fruit', translating in English to 'club fruit'.
 The specific epithet (second part of the scientific name) originates from the Latin laevigatus meaning 'smooth', in reference either to the fruit, the leaves or the skin.
+The species is commonly known as karaka or the New Zealand laurel.

 In the Māori language, karaka can either refer to the fruit of the tree or the tree itself.
 The word has origins in Proto-Polynesian languages.
 Cognates of karaka are used in Polynesian languages for members of the Planchonella genus, which share a similar appearance with Corynocarpus laevigatus.
 Karaka is also the Māori word for the colour orange, and has likely only been in use since the 19th century, as no word meaning orange appears in early Māori language dictionaries.
 In the Moriori language and on the Chatham Islands, both the tree and the fruit are known as kōpi.
 This name may share an etymology with Polynesian names used to describe members of the true ginger genus, Zingiber.
 In English, C. laevigatus is also commonly known as the "New Zealand laurel".